Donating PPE to frontline NHS staff

 Personal Protective Equipment – or PPE – plays a vital role in helping to prevent the spread of COVID-19.
 Find out how we are helping to supplement NHS supplies.

 Shell has joined forces with engineering, 3D printing and injection-moulding experts from across Europe to form a ‘consortium’ helping to provide vital Personal Protective Equipment (PPE) to the healthcare sector.
+PPE, such as face visors and masks, helps to minimise the exposure of NHS staff to COVID while at work.

 Total, Shell, Baker Hughes and The Oil & Gas Technology Centre have worked with NHS Greater Glasgow & Clyde and NHS Grampian to develop and deploy reusable face shield visors.

 Robin Sayer, Technical Operations Manager and Head of Mechanical Engineering, Medical Devices Unit, NHS Greater Glasgow and Clyde said: “We have produced 16,000 already and have the capability to make more as and when our staff need them.
-Although this doesn’t eliminate the need for disposable visors, these reusable visors have an important part to play in ensuring the availability of PPE for staff.
+Although this doesn’t eliminate the need for disposable visors, these reusable visors have an important part to play in ensuring the availability of PPE for NHS staff.
 Our thanks to the energy companies who have supported us.”

 The visor design has been modified and tested by consortium members working closely with NHS Trusts to make sure it fits stringent medical requirements.
 They are designed to be more comfortable to wear, easily disassembled, decontaminated and safely reused.